First Alert Weather Alert: Gusty winds Sunday - KESQ

 First Alert Weather Alert: Gusty winds Sunday

 Low pressure is moving into the region, strengthening winds across the Coachella Valley.
 A First Alert Weather Alert has been issued for Sunday.
 Winds will remain gusty throughout the day.
-Here's a look at 5 p.m.
+Here's a look at what winds are expected to look like by 6 p.m.
 Sunday:

+A Wind Advisory has been issued by the National Weather Service for areas in the San Gorgonio Pass, stretching from Beaumont to Desert Hot Springs and North Palm Springs.
+This is in effect until 11 p.m.